FemaleGenderMod/FemaleGenderMod/README.md

 *This isn't planned anymore, though isn't entirely off the table.*

 **5) Can we have larger breasts?**
 *Nope.
 Stop asking.
-It isn't happening.
-You will be kick for asking this first offense, then banned the second offense.*
+It isn't happening.*

 **6) Will you port to past versions?**
 *I am not providing support for past versions of Minecraft.
 The mod will only be developed on the most recent version of the game.*